 It seemed we’d stumbled upon the Chimacum Farmer’s Market as it was just getting underway.
 My rumbling stomach was immediately pulled in several directions.
 Metro Bagels was our first stop, where correctly-proportioned bagels were piled deliciously into oversized jars.
 They’d been freshly made that morning, boiled of course, perfectly browned on the outside and beautiful.
 I took a ‘parmesan’ and an ‘everything’ to go.

 Mary Brackney’s fruit jams from Wildwood Farms down in Quilcene was the next attraction.
 Choosing two jams, my self-imposed limit, proved difficult.
 I needed one reliable fave, so I chose peach.
 And I wanted a unique variety, too.
 Rhubarb sauce, maybe.
 Or apricot.
 But then I saw the tomato jam, and that was it.
 Mary’s husband Pete grows all the fruit on their homestead.
 All of it.
 I wish I’d have bought six jars and not two.

 The Port Townsend area has three ciderhouses, and all three had booths at the farmer’s market.
 Susan and I steered clear of them.
 See, we had plans to visit a cidery or two after lunch, before the ceremony.
 I’ll tell you all about that another time.
 But for now, for all you cider fans, I have this.

-The Chimacum Farmer’s Market (map) is every Sunday, mid-May through the end of October.
+The Chimacum Farmer’s Market (map) is every Sunday 10am-3pm, June through the end of October.
 Many of the vendors also attend two other markets in the area – both are in Port Townsend on Wednesdays (3-6pm) and Saturdays (9am-2pm).